Saudi Arabia swapping assets for freedom of some held in graft purge: sources

 Reuters could not immediately verify a Financial Times report that in some cases the government is seeking to appropriate as much as 70 percent of suspects’ wealth to channel hundreds of billions of dollars into depleted state coffers.

-A third source familiar with the matter said if people are willing to return “ill-gotten gains” then their punishment will be “time served” in the Ritz Carlton hotel, where they are being detained.
+A third source familiar with the matter said if people are willing to return “ill-gotten gains” then their punishment will be “time served” in Riyadh’s Ritz Carlton hotel, where they are being detained.

 The Saudi authorities have help from international auditors, investigators and people with experience in tracing assets.
 Bank representatives are on hand to execute the decisions immediately, one of the sources said.